KuraFire/runloop/README.md

 an error in IE8 and below.
 The 1.0 version, however, has sidestepped this by using "top" instead of "z-index".

-Runloop is Copyright © 2011 Faruk Ates; dual licensed under the MIT or BSD licenses.
+Runloop is Copyright © 2011 [http://farukat.es/](Faruk Ateş); dual licensed under the MIT or BSD licenses.